Coronavirus alert level 2: Officials probe possible NZ community cases, world moves to lockdown

 • Coronavirus: Pak'nSave Gisborne dedicates lane to elderly shoppers

-Alert level three will be initiated if there's a heightened risk that the disease is not contained and could result in school closures, domestic travel restrictions, more public venue closures, and non face-to-face primary care consultations.
+Alert level three will be initiated in New Zealand if there's a heightened risk that the disease is not contained and could result in school closures, domestic travel restrictions, more public venue closures, and non face-to-face primary care consultations.

 The past 24 hours have again seen the pandemic interrupt everyday life on a scale unprecedented in modern history.